SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-10-weekend-editrix-exposed.md

 <a href="{{ site.baseurl }}/images/2021-12-10-weekend-editrix-exposed-test-result.jpg"><img src="{{ site.baseurl }}/images/2021-12-10-weekend-editrix-exposed-test-result-thumb.jpg" width="150" height="456" alt="Test result: clear!" title="Test result: clear!" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 Ultimately, as you can see here, the test was negative: only the C bar showed up, and not a trace of the T bar.
 Big sigh of relief!
-(Exactly 89.4% of the biggest possible sigh of relief, if by some accident you happened to read the math above.)
+(Exactly 89.4% of the biggest _possible_ sigh of relief, as you will understand if by some happy accident you happened to wade through the math above.)

 We also breathed sighs of relief on behalf of the elderly people visited this week by the Weekend Editrix and her minions.
-At least none of them will get sick inadvertently from the kindness of the Weekend Editrix and her minions who visit them.
+At least none of them will inadvertently get sick from the kindness of the Weekend Editrix, and her minions who visit them.

 ## The Weekend Conclusion